iamsk/iamsk.github.com/_posts/2016-12-08-k3cloud-web-api.md

 # Warning
 There are a lot of choices for us [Top 4 open source ERP systems][1] and Kingdee should be the last choose for you.

-# Why we choose Kingdee, it’s a history
+# Why we choose Kingdee, it’s a history story
 * Kingdee is the top-one ERP system in China;
 * Our financial team already use Kingdee system, they are all Chinese;
 * We need integrate financial workflow to our website to make our whole system more automatically;